Bromobenzyl cyanide

-Bromobenzyl cyanide (BBC), also known in the military idiom as camite (CA), is an obsolete lachrymatory agent introduced in World War I by the Allied Powers, being a standard agent, along with chloroacetophenone, adopted by the CWS.
+Bromobenzyl cyanide (BBC), also known in the military idiom as camite, is an obsolete lachrymatory agent introduced in World War I by the Allied Powers, being a standard agent, along with chloroacetophenone, adopted by the Chemical Warfare Service.
+It was thought to have been phased out in the 1930s, but has allegedly seen use in 2024, when authorities in the Republic of Georgia are said to have used it to quell anti-government protests.

 When implemented in World War I, it revolutionized the use of tear agents due to its extreme potency and great persistence.
-BBC is toxic like chlorine gas.
+Bromobenzyl cyanide has been described as too toxic for use as a non-lethal crowd control agent.

+Use against protestors in 2024

+Despite it being described as obsolete, Georgian authorities appeared to have used camite in November 2024 against civil protestors in Tbilisi, adding it to the water in a water cannon aimed at the people, according to a BBC News investigation.

+Applications

 An application for bromobenzyl cyanide is in Hoch's synthesis of diphenylacetonitrile.